-Elegant in foliage and form the year around, these mid-size to large shrubs make good companions for rhododendron and azalea, to which they are related.
-They have whorls of leathery, narrowly oval, glossy, medium to dark green leaves and bear clusters of small, urn-shaped, typically white flowers.
+Elegant in foliage and form the year around, these plants make good companions for rhododendron and azalea, to which they are related.
+They have narrowly oval, glossy, medium to dark green leaves and bear clusters of small, urn-shaped, typically white flowers.
 Most plants form flower buds by autumn; these resemble strings of tiny beads in greenish pink, red, or white and provide a subtle decorative feature in winter.
 Flowers open from midwinter to midspring.
 New spring growth is often brightly colored (pink to red or bronze).
 Splendid in containers, in woodland and Japanese gardens, or in entryways where year-round quality is essential.

 Choose a planting location sheltered from wind, where plants will get high shade or dappled sunlight at least during the warmest afternoon hours.
-Where summers are cool or foggy, plants can take more sun.
+Where summers are cool or foggy, they can take more sun.
 Need acid, well-drained but moisture-retentive soil.
 Where water is high in salts, soil needs careful leaching.
 Prune by removing spent flowers.
 Thin older specimens by taking out whole branches; or limb them up to reveal attractive peeling bark.

-Fiery red new growth.'Purity'
+‘Mountain Fire’: Fiery red new growth.

-To 4 ft. tall, 2 1/2ft. wide.
+Grows to 4 ft. tall and 2 1/2 ft. wide.
 Leaves have five to nine 8-in. leaflets.
 Red flowers.